 RTOWG

 Mike Barna (MB): Kevin Briggs (KB) and Gail Tonnessen (GT) and MB met recently.
 Karl Seltzer gave RTOWG a tutorial on the emissions reporting tool for the 2022 platform.
 There are some interesting things from this inventory compared to 2014, 16, like significant NOx reductions.
 Have been tracking EPA announcements on the 2022 modeling.
 Membership updates: Add Rick Graw and Justin Coughlin, USFS.
 Remove Jin Liu and Nancy Daher.
 Future actions: If Regional Haze SIPs are postponed as considered by EPA to 2031, will take pressure off of current effort.
-MB: thinks should meet quarterly, is still a lot of other stuff beyond haze that are important.
+MB: thinks should meet quarterly, is still a lot of other stuff beyond haze that is important.
 Get more input from EPA for the 2022 modeling.
 Could reframe upcoming meetings to drill down more and get more detail on the WESTAR states.
 With current, new energy policies may have new focus on NEPA and larger projects.

 GT: Background ozone is still a concern, ORD is doing more work.
 We may see some changes due to background chemistry.
 Wants to keep the group engaged with EPA to get the latest.
 Pay attention, perhaps more wait and see.